djcsdy/app-publisher/.github/README.md

     docs(readme): update info on commit messages

-It may also be ommitted, for example:
+It may also be committed, for example:

     chore: update dependency for app-publisher to latest version